Home AutoCAD tips Learn AutoCAD Basics: DAY 1

 Coordinate system

-In AutoCAD, the Drawing Area is composed of a sheet in which every location has the particularity of having its own coordinate represented by x, y, and z.
+Within AutoCAD, the Drawing Area consists of a sheet where each location possesses distinct coordinates represented by x, y, and z.

-Since we are going to be solely working in 2D in this series, we can forget about the z component of the coordinate system.
+As we exclusively focus on 2D work in this series, the z component of the coordinate system becomes irrelevant.

 Though it is true that you probably won’t be using this a lot while drawing in AutoCAD, we will spend a minute talking about it.
 At this point, I will suggest you disable the Dynamic input before trying the following.

-We will try creating the previous image using the coordinate system and the command window.
-It is simple, the concept will be to use the four points to draw the quadrilateral.
+We will attempt to recreate the earlier image using the coordinate system and the command window.
+The process is straightforward – the idea is to utilize the four points to draw the quadrilateral.

 To do that using AutoCAD: